MooersLab/writingLogTemplate/README.md

 ## Sorting of lists

-Some of the above lists must be sorted and duplicates must be removed when augmenting a list with new items.
+Some of the above lists must be sorted, and duplicates must be removed when augmented with new items.
 Most text editors will support the sorting of lines.
 Some text editors support the removal of duplicates in a list.
 Most text editors ignore blank lines.

-The function below for Emacs combines the above 3 functionalities into the key board short cut `Control-c s`.
+The function below for Emacs combines the above 3 functionalities into the keyboard shortcut `Control-c s`.
 The keys linked by a dash are pressed down in unison.

 ```elisp